-Understanding Under & Over Stimulated Behaviors in Children:
+Understanding Under Stimulated & Over Stimulated Child Behaviors

-If you are reading this prechool article, chances are you have read ‘Part 1’ and are ready to go through the 4 types of behaviors.
+If you are reading this preschool article, chances are you have read ‘Part 1’ and are ready to go through the 4 types of behaviors.

 This article is going to focus on the first type, and that is, calming a child who has over or under stimulated senses.